MateoLevesque/daylist/README.md

 > [!TIP]
-> I'm actively looking for feeback on this project.
-If you have any features you'd like to be added or any tips to improve the code, the UX or anything, feel free to share it wth me.
+> I'm actively looking for feedback on this project.
+If you have any features you'd like to be added or any tips to improve the code, the UX or anything, feel free to share it with me.

 ## Main features